Crowley-dch/Bella-LaPadula/README.md

-# Bella-LaPadula
+# Bell-LaPadula
 a system for storing subjects and objects based on the Bell-LaPadula model

-# Bella-LaPadula Model Implementation
+# Bell-LaPadula Model Implementation

 This is a Python-based implementation of the **Bell-LaPadula (BLP)** model.
 The project demonstrates a simplified system for access control between subjects and objects with enforced information flow restrictions based on security labels.